 Throughout his childhood, author Andrew Solomon suffered terrible bullying.
 He was labeled Percy by one child and taunted by his peers for his sexual orientation.
 He survived those years by avoiding bullies and discovering the power of endurance.
 But rather than allow this pain to destroy him and set him on a destructive path, he found meaning from his biggest struggles and forged a new identity.

 Rather than sinking into despair after losing both of her legs below the knee at 19, Amy Purdy turned her disability into a physical attribute.
 Now she is a pro snowboarder (she was the 2014 Paralympic bronze medalist), actress, professional motivational speaker, clothing designer, and author.
 Purdy's story is proof that we can overcome the worst.
-But first she had to let go of the old Amy and learn to embrace the new Amy.
+But first, she had to let go of the old Amy and learn to embrace her new self.

 "It was this moment that I asked myself that life-defining question: If my life were a book and I were the author, how would I want the story to go?" she told the audience.
 "And I began to daydream.
 I daydreamed like I did as a little girl, and I imagined myself walking gracefully, helping other people through my journey and snowboarding again.
 And I didn't just see myself carving down a mountain of powder: I could actually feel it.
 I could feel the wind against my face and the beat of my racing heart as if it were happening in that very moment.
 And that is when a new chapter in my life began."

-Because Amy dared to dream and face her fears head on, she triumphed over adversity and broke down the mental barriers preventing her from achieving greatness.
+Because Amy dared to dream and face her fears head-on, she triumphed over adversity and broke down the mental barriers preventing her from achieving greatness.
 She let her imagination imitate life.
-So do as Amy does, and challenge yourself to look at your challenges and limitations as blessings, and not something negative or bad.
+So do as Amy does, and challenge yourself to look at your obstacles and limitations as blessings, and not something negative or bad.
 See them as "magnificent gifts that can be used to ignite our imaginations and help us go further than we ever knew we could go."

 The Takeaway: You can overcome life's obstacles and triumph.